 - Interdisciplinary Studies (MA)

 Some graduate programs at UW Tacoma require you to submit scores from the Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT) as part of your application.
 Read more about taking the GRE or GMAT.

 The University of Washington Tacoma is committed to providing access, equal opportunity and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
-To request disability accommodations in the application process, please contact Disability Support Services at 253-692-4522 (voice), 253-692-4413 (TTY), 253-692-4602 (FAX) or email@example.com.
+To request disability accommodations in the application process, please contact Disability Resources for Students at 253-692-4522 (voice), 253-692-4413 (TTY), 253-692-4602 (FAX) or email@example.com.

 Campus Crime Statistics